Benefits of Kanban: Advantages & Core Practices Explained

 2. Limit Work in Progress (WIP)

-Although many think multitasking is essential, the concept of leaving one task incomplete to pick another task and return to the original task introduces the possibility of no work being completed.
-Furthermore, additional time is spent on context switching and understanding where the earlier tasks were left.
+Although many think multitasking is essential, the concept of leaving one task incomplete to pick another task introduces the possibility of no work being completed in the end.
+Additional time is also spent on context switching and understanding where the earlier tasks were left.
 Lean highlights that balancing multiple tasks simultaneously causes less productivity due to the waiting times introduced and recommends limiting the work in progress to gain focused attention on the work at hand.
-In fact, Kanban referred to the concept of “Doing As Late As Possible,” or limiting working on the requirements that are less clearly understood.

 WIP Limits in Spira

 Frequently, when too much WIP exists, there is a larger overhead to lengthy queues.
 Sometimes, people think of these WIP limits as a visual checklist.
-On the other hand, Kanban is not a to-do list but puts limits on the work in process to avoid waiting times and resource bottlenecks.
+On the other hand, kanban is not a to-do list but puts limits on the work in process to avoid waiting times and resource bottlenecks.
 In the diagram above, you can see a WIP limit applied on the “In Progress” column that visually indicates exceeding capacity.
 The focus, therefore, shifts from managing many things and finishing fewer things to focusing on a few things and completing them fully.
-This practice is analogous to the statement, “a bird in the hand is worth more than two in the bush.”

 3. Manage Flow